godwinm8/Weather_Dashboard/README.md

           FOR EACH ROW
           EXECUTE PROCEDURE public.handle_updated_at();
         ```
-    *   **Supabase Authentication Settings:** In your Supabase project, go to "Authentication" -> "Providers" and ensure "Email" is enabled.
-Under "Authentication" -> "Settings", you can configure options like "Enable email confirmations" (recommended for production, can be disabled for easier development testing).
+    *   **Supabase Authentication Settings:** In Supabase project, go to "Authentication" -> "Providers" and ensure "Email" is enabled.
+Under "Authentication" -> "Settings", configure options like "Enable email confirmations" (recommended for production, can be disabled for easier development testing).

 5.  **Run the Development Server:**
     ```bash